 Once the company receives the money they've made from the transaction, they can then use it to pay the money market hedge.

 There are a lot of ways to manage FX risks and no one method fits all needs.
 There will be situations where you'll need a forward trade over options or currency futures.
 Sometimes, you'll want to do a money market hedge.
 If you've got the resources and reach, why not do internal FX hedging instead.

-If you're pretty new to all these, but you can't spend months or years trying to learn FX hedging.
-You can use software tools like Bound where everything from the spot, forward, and option trades are available for you.
+Many companies don't have the time to learn about hedging, so use software tools where everything from the spot, forward, and option trades are available for you.
 Technology is making FX hedging simple that anyone can do in a few seconds.
-If you're still not ready and want to find out more, you can take a look at free resources online to help walk you through it.
+If you're still not ready and want to find out more, you can take a look at free resources to help walk you through it.
 You can start with this intro blog on Foreign Exchange for SMEs: How to Get Protected from Currency Risk.